 History

-The plateau on which Kanazawa Castle now stands is a natural position of strength and it has been the regional center of power since the fifteenth century.
+The plateau on which Kanazawa Castle stands is a natural position of strength and it has been the regional center of power since the fifteenth century.
 At that time the old Kaga Province was controlled by an independent Buddhist state called the “Peasants’ Kingdom”.
-The stronghold of this kingdom was a fortified temple, called Oyama Gobo, which was built on the plateau in 1546.
+The stronghold of this kingdom was a fortified temple, called Kanazawa Mido or Oyama Gobo, which was built on the plateau in 1546.

-In 1580 Kaga Province was brought back under the control of the central government, and Oyama Gobo was replaced with Kanazawa Castle.
-A general, Maeda Toshiie, was given control over Kaga, and his family ruled from Kanazawa Castle for almost three centuries.
+In 1580 Kaga Province was brought back under the control of the central government when Sakuma Morimasa, serving Oda Nobunaga’s side, captured Kanazawa Mido and began developing the castle.
+In 1583, after the Battle of Shizugatake, Maeda Toshiie entered Kanazawa Castle and began the Maeda family’s long rule from the site.
 The Maeda family oversaw the building of most of the buildings in the castle complex, and the city of Kanazawa grew up around it.

 Over the centuries the castle suffered repeatedly from fires and later from neglect.
 The castle tower burnt down in 1602 and was never replaced.
 In the Great Kanazawa Fire of 1759 the castle was almost completely destroyed and had to be rebuilt, and several buildings were again lost to fire in 1881.
 In the early 20th century, the castle grounds were occupied by a military barracks, and the castle moats were filled in.
 After World War 2 public tennis courts were constructed on the castle grounds, and Kanazawa University had its campus on the site until the 1990s.
 Happily, local government took control of the site in 1996, and since that time many of the castle’s buildings have been rebuilt and a portion of the moat has been restored too.
 Today Kanazawa Castle has regained its rightful place as a proud symbol of the city’s heritage.